Hell's Cargo

 Hell's Cargo is a 1939 British adventure film directed by Harold Huth and starring Walter Rilla, Kim Peacock and Robert Newton.

-It was made at Elstree Studios.
-The film is a remake of the 1938 French hit Alert in the Mediterranean.
-Kim Peacock reprised his role as a Royal Navy Commodore from the earlier film.
+It was written by Dudley Leslie from a story by Léo Joannon and was made at Elstree Studios.
+The film is a remake of the 1938 French hit Alert in the Mediterranean, and Peacock reprised his role as a Royal Navy Commodore from the earlier film.
 On its release in the United States it was retitled as Dangerous Cargo at the request of the Hays Office.